-124. As part of the triennial revaluation of the Worcestershire Pension Fund (LGPS), the Fire Authority has a liability to make lump sum contributions; to cover the previous deficit relating to prior years; in 2017/18, 2018/19 and 2019/20, totalling £960k.
-In April 2017 the Authority paid the 2017/18 liability and prepaid the liabilities for 2018/19 and 2019/20 to secure a discount of £60k in the total liability.
+- 125. As part of the triennial revaluation of the Worcestershire Pension Fund (LGPS), the Fire Authority has a liability to make lump sum contributions to the previous deficit relating to prior years in 2017/18, 2018/19 and 2019/20 totalling £960k.
+In April 2017 the Authority paid the 2017/18 and prepaid the liability for 2018/19 and 2019/20 to secure a discount of £60k in the liability. - 126.
+The amount charged to the Comprehensive Income and Expenditure Statement in 2017/18 for Capital Financing has reduced from that charged in the previous year.
+Following a revaluation of the Authority's land and buildings carried out on the 31st March 2018, there was an increase in the value of these properties, which allowed for the recovery of past losses charged to